NagelTech/NTJsonStore/notes.md

  - Investigate multi-process access to Stores (iOS 8 extensions.)
 Do we need to use (or enable) a NSFileCoordinator to manage the cache?
 Does SQLITE work multi-process already?
 Can we add a presenter for the existing sqlite file?
 Maybe not? http://www.atomicbird.com/blog/sharing-with-app-extensions

+ - Even if sqlite can handle multi-process stores, we need to deal with cache invalidation between processes somehow.

 To Do Later Versions